danbev/learning-iot/README.md

 crates, [rust-pac](./rust-pac/src/main.rs), and
 [rust-hal](./rust-hal/src/main.rs).

-The [doc](./doc) directory contains notes to various notes on topic related to microcontrollers and IoT.
+The [doc](./doc) directory contains notes on various topics related to microcontrollers and IoT.
 Currently this document also contains notes but I'm in the process of extracting these notes into separate documents.